 6. Reduces Anxiety and Stress

-Recent studies have also shown that the cannabinoids in hemp seed oil can help reduce anxiety and depression.
+Recent studies have also shown that the MJ in hemp seed oil can help reduce anxiety and depression.
 In fact, other Hemp Oil products are taken by patients as alternative antidepressants.
 Hemp oil may also help with stress and muscle tension.

 7. May Offer Pain-Relieving Properties